Home/FAQ

 The SEC's EDGAR system has all the data but is clunky to use—you can't search across documents, compare filings, or get alerts.
 Earnings Feed provides the same data with a modern interface, real-time updates, search and filtering, company watchlists, and organized research hubs.
 Same data, much easier to use.

-How does Earnings Feed compare to BamSEC?
+How does Earnings Feed compare to other SEC filing tools?

 What about Bloomberg Terminal or AlphaSense?